rahulghimire77/ML-Projects/README.md

 # Heart Disease Analysis and Prediction

-This single-notebook workflow demonstrates data exploration, visualization, and classification model training for **heart disease** prediction.
-Below is an outline of the steps taken in one continuous flow.
+This workflow demonstrates data exploration, visualization, and classification model training for **heart disease** prediction.
+Below is an outline of the steps taken:

 ---